Maryland Online Data Privacy Act

 • Genetic or biometric data.

-Where a controller processes de-identified information/data, MODPA requires it to take reasonable measures to ensure the data cannot be associated with an individual; publicly commit to maintaining such data without an attempt to re-identify it; and contractually obligate any recipients of the data to comply with MODPA by not re-identifying the data.
+Where a controller processes de-identified data, MODPA requires it to take reasonable measures to ensure the data cannot be associated with an individual; publicly commit to maintaining such data without an attempt to re-identify it; and contractually obligate any recipients of the data to comply with MODPA by not re-identifying the data.

 Is Consent Needed to Process Sensitive PI?